 - Remain Alert During Social Situations: Crowded areas or parties can be stressful with too many conversations and loud noises occurring.
 Remember that it might be too much to process and the person may benefit from a break.

 - Never Treat the Person Like a Child: Be sure you never talk down to the person.
 Even though you may just want to assist, it can appear belittling.

 - Managing Difficult Behaviors: It’s very important to figure out what caused a behavior.
 Was the person fatigued?
 Did too much noise result in anxiety?
 Was a particular routine broken?
 If possible, prevent those triggers to help avoid the problem behaviors.

 - Be Sensitive to Powerful Feelings: Recognize that the person may become more irritated or agitated, or might be more sensitive than before the injury.
 Keep in mind that many things which used to be second nature now require a great deal of effort to accomplish.

 - Provide Hope and Motivation: Celebrate every accomplishment.
 Every moment of advancement, however small, is a success.
 New developments and stories of healing are occurring every day.
 No one person’s recovery is just like another.

 - Get Support: You never should be your loved one’s sole support team.
 The person will benefit from a range of specialists and online or local support groups.
 Additionally, as a family caregiver, it’s important that you realize how stressful life can be and find support services for yourself as well.

 Harmony Home Health & Hospice, a top provider of home and hospice care in Albuquerque, NM and nearby areas, can provide specialized care for those who’ve experienced a traumatic brain injury.
-Contact us at 1-877-I-NEED-CARE (1-877-463-3322) for a trusted partner in Provo home care services or to learn more about the communities we serve.
+Contact us at 1-877-I-NEED-CARE (1-877-463-3322) for a trusted partner in home care services or to learn more about the communities we serve.